 Who can focus on studies when you’re wondering how you’re going to get your next meal or pay for the materials you need for class?

-This is why I created this article, in hopes that it will help you save money in college.
+This is why I created this article, in hopes that it will help you or your child save money in college.

-Here are six useful tips for students who are looking to save money while in college:
+Below are six useful tips for students who are looking to save money while in college!

 1. Stick to a Budget